 WFOEs have a voice

 When drafting new rules and regulations related to foreign investments, governments and legislators are asked to hold meetings with WFOEs and foreign investors, in order to allow them to voice their opinions.
-Another expression of the law is in the establishment of a new Complaints Handling Mechanism, to resolve complaints raised by WFOEs.
+Another expression of the law is in the establishment of a new Complaints Handling Mechanism, which aims to resolve complaints raised by WFOEs.